Brewers vs. Twins Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +700)

-- Larnach brings a two-game streak with at least one hit into this one.
-In his last five games he is hitting .188 with a home run, two walks and three RBI.
+- Taylor has picked up at least one hit in seven games in a row.
+During his last 10 outings he is hitting .333 with two doubles, four home runs and six RBI.

 |Opponent